Urban Gardening Tips That Are Perfect For Small Spaces

 If your balcony only has room for a small table, then make it the focal point and create a succulent bowl bursting with colour.
 The stylish display is low maintenance, can incorporate various plants in a small space and needs very little watering.

-An herb garden is another wonderful urban gardening option for a balcony that doesn’t have a ton of space.
+An herb garden is another wonderful urban garden option for a balcony that doesn’t have a ton of space.
 Your herbs can double as both a source of food and a sleek green look.
 Thyme, rosemary, basil and sage are all great options.

 Shelf your plants